 DACS 1.4 is released under an open source license and commercial licenses.
 That is, we use dual licensing.
-In a nutshell, if you distribute a product based on DACS, either that product must be open source or you must obtain a commercial license from DSS.
+In a nutshell, if you distribute a product based on DACS, either that product must be open source or you must obtain a commercial license from DSS (see Selling Exceptions by RMS).
 If you are only using DACS and not redistributing it, then you do not require a commercial license.
 Whether or not you are selling products or services based on DACS is not relevant.

 Put another way, if you simply want to use DACS, please go ahead.
 If you are distributing an open source package that includes DACS, that is probably fine.
 But if you want to distribute a package to others that is not open source that includes DACS, you probably require a commercial license from DSS.